Posted: 1/21/2020 | January 21st, 2020

 That said, a round-trip flight from Paris to London creates 246 lbs (111.5 kg) of carbon while taking the Eurostar (train) will create about 49 lbs (22.2 kg) of carbon.

-From Vienna to Brussels, a flight will create 486 lbs (220.4 kg) while the new night train (which takes around 14 hours) will create 88 lbs (39.9 kg) per person.
+From Vienna to Brussels, a flight creates 486 lbs (220.4 kg) while the new night train (which takes around 14 hours) creates 88 lbs (39.9 kg) per person.

 The International Council on Clean Transportation also came to the same conclusion when they looked into it.
 It turns out figuring out what mode of transport is quite complicated.
 As you can see from their chart, no one transportation option is the best every time:

 So what’s a traveler to do?
 I felt overwhelmed just researching this article and doing the math on all these example trips.
 I didn’t realize how complex this was.
-And, as I explain later, depending on the carbon calculate you use, your numbers can be wildly off.
-So what can you do?
-Here are some tips I learned in this process to help reduce the carbon footprint of flying:
+And, as I explain later, depending on the carbon calculator you use, your numbers can vary wildly.

 The longer the distance, the more efficient flying becomes (because cruising altitude requires less fuel than any other stage of flying).
 If you’re flying a short distance, consider driving or taking a train or bus instead.